mmarcon/node-smc/README.md

 ```

+On my Macbook Air this prints out the following:

+    Temperature: 35.625
+    Fans: 1
+    Fan 0 RPM: 1201

 ## Credits

 Most of the work was done by [Sébastien Lavoie](https://github.com/lavoiesl) in his [osx-cpu-temp](https://github.com/lavoiesl/osx-cpu-temp) code.
 I just took it and made it into a node module, as it was convenient for me to use it that way.